asifhg/CGold/docs/tutorials/control-structures.rst

 Some of the ``if`` commands accept ``<variable|string>`` arguments.
 This may lead to quite surprising behavior.

-For example if we have variable ``A`` and it is set to empty string we can check it with:
+For example if we have variable ``A`` and it is set to the empty string we can check it with:

 .. code-block:: cmake